Thursday, August 20, 2009

 "Ah, ya useless fucking bastard!" yelled Kevin out the window.
 "Ya only got one of 'em."

-Diggers rough head came into view upside-down in Kevins' side window and said, "You fucking try hitting 'em with a pea rifle off the back of a Ute with no crate on, if ya so fucking good Kevin.
+Diggers rough head came into view upside-down in Kevins' side window and said, "You fucking try hitting 'em with a pea rifle off the back of a Ute with no crate on it if ya so fucking good Kevin.
 It's not as fucking easy as it looks, mate.
 Anyway, it took me all mi time to hang on.
 I almost fell out!"

 "Ah ya fucking useless Digger", yelled Kevin.
 "Too much fucking wanking is your problem, mate."